BIGJRA/BIGJRA.github.io/rejuv.md

 | **Meowth**        | 10   | **Glameow**     | 10       |
 | Bellsprout        | 2    | Oddish          | 2        |

-Once you’re done, head back outside.
+Once you're done, head back outside.
 Enter the Aqua Building to the southwest.
 On the first floor, pick up the *Old Rod*, as well as another *Iron*!
-If you attempt to go to the third floor, you’ll enter a really impossible battle (Level 80!) given the tools we have now.
-I don’t recommend this unless you have the money and self-respect to spare.
+If you attempt to go to the third floor, you'll enter a really impossible battle (Level 80!) given the tools we have now.
+I don't recommend this unless you have the money and self-respect to spare.

 ## Gearen Park